10 Italian Slang Words You won’t Find in Textbooks

 Va bene is the italianization of the English O.K. and shows acceptance and agreement.
 It’s a synonym to other common Italian words, like: certo, OK, bene, sì.

 When it comes in question, like in “Va bene?”, it means: “Got it?”

 - Puoi spegnere la luce?
 Va bene! – Can you turn off the light?
 OK.

 - Non voglio più vederti piangere, va bene? – I don’t want to see you crying anymore, got it?

-Un attimo is a more familiar expression of un momento.
-If you wander if there is any difference between the former and the ladder, the answer is , yes! t An ‘‘attimo” qualifies as a shortest period of time compared to a ”momento”.
+Un attimo is a more of familiar expression of un momento.
+If you wonder if there is any difference between one or another, the answer is, yes!
+An attimo qualifies as a shorter period of time compared to a ”momento”.

 The Italians are not certainly known for being straightforward and concise, including when they speak.
 Boh kills the trend and qualifies as an onomatopoeic sound expressing uncertainty.
 The closer English translation would be ‘I don’t know’.
 In short, ”boh” is an everyday expression meaning ‘non lo so’.

-“It sucks”’.
-The scenarios leading to the use of such expressions might involve the sight, taste or touch of something considered to be disgusting by the person that experiences it. ‘
+Che schifo means simply “it sucks”.
+The scenarios leading to the use of such expressions might involve the sight, taste or touch of something considered to be disgusting by the person that experiences it.

-- Che schifo questa pasta! – this pasta sucs!
+- Che schifo questa pasta! – this pasta sucks!

 - C’è un topo nella stanza: che schifo! – there is a mouse in the room, how disgusting!